 What is Kootenay Lake Medical Clinic?
 Kootenay Lake Medical Clinic provides medical service 7 days a week for all local area residents and for tourists.
-At this time we are not able to offer booked appointments, but will work towards this as we hire more physicians.
-Our priority is to retain the Walk-in aspect at all times, due to it’s popular reception and the fact that KLMC is the only Walk-in Clinic open 7 days in the West Kootenays.
 Our doctors provide primary care including everything from medical examinations (pap smears, full physicals, drivers etc.) to minor surgical procedures (including suturing, and “lump” removal).
 Coverage is as per any Doctor’s office in B.C. i.e. Medical Services Plan applies to all covered services.
 Medical Advice cannot be offered directly over the internet.
-Please make sure to bring your care card, otherwise a visa or cash hold-over has to be taken.
+Please make sure to bring your care card, otherwise credit, debit card or cash hold-over has to be taken.

 How long will I have to wait?
 It is always faster if you do not request a specific physician.
-All cases at the clinic are seen on first-come first-served basis but we request some flexibility with relative emergencies like suturing, or children in distress.
-We thank you for your patience in such cases.
-Please feel free to inquire at the desk for approximate wait times, or leave your cell phone number with the receptionist, who will be more than happy to call you closer to when the doctor is able to see you.
+Please feel free to inquire at the desk for approximate wait times and about same day or later in the same week booked appointments.
+Leave your cell phone number with the receptionist, who will be more than happy to call you closer to when the doctor is able to see you.

 Who are the doctors working at the clinic?
-We hope to have four doctors working solely or part-time at the clinic.
 Click DOCTORS to see the list.